AV-AKIHIRO/Scientific-Calculator-SPE/README.md

 CS 816 - Software Production Engineering(Mini-Project)

-This is a project from college. ddded
+This is a project from college. dshoedded